-Happy holidays, high expectations
+Happy holidays, higher expectations

 Bad experiences?
 Retailers have the most to lose

 Labor challenges lead to more inexperienced packers on warehouse floors, and if those inexperienced packers don’t pack correctly or efficiently, companies could see increased rates of damage or excess material costs.
-Perhaps most worrisome for online retailers is what Sealed Air’s research reveals about how consumers respond to a bad online shopping experience: After receiving a damaged item, 38 percent of online shoppers will consider purchasing from a competitor next time.
+Perhaps most worrisome for online retailers is what Sealed Air’s research reveals about how consumers respond to a bad online shopping experience: 38 percent of online shoppers will consider purchasing from a competitor after receiving a damaged item.

 Solving e-commerce packaging challenges

 Our research also shows that luxury goods consumers are 33 percent more likely to repeat a purchase after receiving a premium unboxing experience.
-And, the 39 percent of U.S. consumers who self-identify as “packaging involved” are 77 percent more likely to re-order if given a premium packaging experience — and they’ll spend twice as much.
+And the 39 percent of U.S. consumers who self-identify as “packaging involved” are 77 percent more likely to re-order if given a premium packaging experience — and they’ll spend twice as much.